jscodingnights/react-tic-tac-toe/README.md

 #Game.js
 I've provided basic game logic so everyone can focus on React.
-You may move the game file to a more convenient location of course, but it presently sits at the root.
+You may move and modify the game file to suit your needs!

 ###Usage
 ```javascript